ehsan18t/interdocs/docs/dbms/ch1-introduction.md

 In this chapter, we established the core vocabulary of our field.
 We learned that **data** is the raw material, a **database** is the organized collection, and a **DBMS** is the powerful software that manages it all.
 We journeyed through the history of databases to understand *why* different models exist and took a high-level tour of the modern database landscape.

 You now have the conceptual framework needed to tackle the most influential and widely used database model in history.
 In the next chapter, we will dive deep into **Part 2: The Relational Model and Design**, where you will learn the principles of structuring data with mathematical precision.

+---

+## **1.6.
+Ready Reckoner for Newcomers**

+Before moving on, answer these quick questions to cement the concepts:

+- Can you explain the difference between *data* and *information* using the coffee shop example?
+- If a friend says “I just use spreadsheets, why should I care about databases?”, which three spreadsheet pain points can you now highlight?
+- When someone mentions a “DBMS”, can you list at least three responsibilities it handles so applications do not have to?

+If any answer feels uncertain, re-read the relevant subsection.
+Mastery of these basics accelerates everything else.